-In this episode of the Practice of Therapy Podcast, Gordon talks with Daniel Fava about building private practice websites and how to create an effective design that is user friendly and attracts your ideal client.
-Gordon and Daniel also talk about why someone might want to build their own website verses having a web designer do the work.
+In this episode, of the Practice of Therapy Podcast, Gordon talks with Daniel Fava about building private practice websites and how to create an effective design that is user-friendly and attracts your ideal client.
+Gordon and Daniel also talk about why someone might want to build their own website versus having a web designer do the work.
 They also cover common website design mistakes and how to increase SEO (search engine optimization)

 Meet Daniel Fava

 Daniel Fava is a web designer and founder of CreateMyTherapistWebsite.com.
 Daniel teaches therapists how to create websites and attract more clients online.
 After building a website for his wife’s private practice and seeing the impact it had on her business, he became passionate about helping others achieve the same.
 Daniel offers web design services, consultations and online training to help therapists overcome tech-fears and grow their business through online marketing.
 You can get free access to his library of PDFs, cheat sheets, and e-books by clicking here.

 Your #1 Marketing Tool

 Your private practice website really is the MOST important marketing tool.
 When people are seeking help and looking to find a counselor or therapist, they are going to search online first.